 Main Street looks out onto the foreshore which is lined with towering palms and backed by Otway National Park.
 However, Lorne is more than just a pretty face.

-It has a thriving surf, culinary, shopping, music, and arts scene which is unparalleled along the Great Ocean Road.
+It has a thriving surf culture, culinary scene, shopping, music, and arts which are unparalleled along the Great Ocean Road.
 No matter what time of year you visit there will be lots of things to do in Lorne, Australia.